jamietre/CsQuery/README.md

 ##### Creating a new DOM

-The static `Create` method is used to create a new DOM from an html string, a sequence of `IDomObject` elements, or another CQ object.
+Static methods are used to create a new DOM from an html string, a sequence of `IDomObject` elements, or another CQ object.

-    CQ.Create(..)           // Constructor for new DOM, same as $(...) (when passed HTML or elements)
+    CQ.Create(..)           // Create content.
+Missing tags will be generated, except for BODY and HTML CQ.CreateDocument(..)   // Create a document.
+Missing tags will be generated according to HTML5 specs; e.g, if there is no HTML or BODY tag, they will be created.
+    CQ.CreateFragment(..)   // Create a fragment.
+No missing tag parsing will be done.

 You don't need to do this in a browser.
 The "document" is already there.
 You can, however, create new fragments in jQuery: